aweymo/cs_land/index.md

     headline: ''
   col_2:
-    content: These projects helped me learn about the Norwegian American community through the Ancient Order of Vikings, a fraternal organization for immigrants, and the Puyallup Valley chapter of the Japanese American Citizens League, a nationwide organization which played a crucial role in WWII incarceration.
+    content: These projects helped me learn about the Norwegian American community through the <strong>Ancient Order of Vikings</strong>, a fraternal organization for immigrants, and the Puyallup Valley chapter of the <strong>Japanese American Citizens League</strong>, a nationwide organization which played a crucial role in WWII incarceration.
 I also pulled from the Northwest Room's <em>Bicentennial Oral History Project</em>, where digitized recordings shed light on Puget Sound's Polish, Italian and Native American communities.
     slug: nwr2
     headline: ''
 - template: content-feature